tmobile/magentaA11y/_checklist-web/image.md

 keyboard:
   tab: |
-    Nothing, images should not be focusable unless they are part of a control
+    Nothing, images must not be focusable unless they are part of a control
   arrow-keys: |
     The alt text of the image